roddyongit/GettingAndCleaningData/CodeBook.md

 	Avegare of column mean of Time Body Acceleration Jerk Magnitude ## seconds

 - tBodyAccelerationJerkMagnitudeStd_colAVG

 	Avegare of column standard deviation of Time Body Acceleration Jerk Magnitude ## seconds

 - tBodyGyroscopeMagnitudeMean_colAVG

 	Avegare of column mean of Time Body Movement  Magnitude ## seconds

 - tBodyGyroscopeMagnitudeStd_colAVG

 	Avegare of column standard deviation of Time  Body Movement Magnitude ## seconds

 - tBodyGyroscopeJerkMagnitudeMean_colAVG

 	Avegare of column mean of Time Body Movement  Jerk Magnitude ##	 seconds

 - tBodyGyroscopeJerkMagnitudeStd_colAVG

 	Avegare of column standard deviation of Time  Body Movement Jerk Magnitude ## seconds

 - fBodyAccelerationMeanXaxis_colAVG

 	Avegare of column mean of Frequency Body Accelaration in the Xaxis ## Hz

 - fBodyAccelerationMeanYaxis_colAVG

 	Avegare of column mean of Frequency Body Accelaration in the Yaxis ## Hz

 - fBodyAccelerationMeanZaxis_colAVG

 	Avegare of column mean of Frequency Body Accelaration in the Zaxis ## Hz

 - fBodyAccelerationStdXaxis_colAVG

 	Avegare of  column mean deviation of Frequency Body Accelaration in the Xaxis ## Hz

 - fBodyAccelerationStdYaxis_colAVG

 	Avegare of column standard deviation of Frequency Body Accelaration in the Yaxis ## Hz

 - fBodyAccelerationStdZaxis_colAVG

 	Avegare of  column  std of Frequency Body Accelaration in the Zaxis ## Hz

 - fBodyAccelerationJerkMeanXaxis_colAVG

 	Avegare of column means of Frequency Body Accelaration Jerk in the Xaxis ## Hz

 - fBodyAccelerationJerkMeanYaxis_colAVG

 	Avegare of column means of Frequency Body Accelaration Jerk in the Yaxis ## Hz

 - fBodyAccelerationJerkMeanZaxis_colAVG

 	Avegare of column means of Frequency Body Accelaration Jerk in the Zaxis ## Hz

 - fBodyAccelerationJerkStdXaxis_colAVG

 	Avegare of column standard deviation of Frequency of Body Accelaration Jerk in the Xaxis	## Hz

 - fBodyAccelerationJerkStdYaxis_colAVG

 	Avegare of column standard deviation of Frequency of Body Accelaration Jerk in the Yaxis ## Hz

 - fBodyAccelerationJerkStdZaxis_colAVG

 	Avegare of column standard deviation of Frequency of Body Accelaration Jerk in the Zaxis ## Hz

 - fBodyGyroscopeMeanXaxis_colAVG

 	Avegare of column mean of Frequency Body Movement in the Xaxis direction ## Hz

 - fBodyGyroscopeMeanYaxis_colAVG

 	Avegare of column mean of Frequency Body Movement in the Yaxis direction ## Hz

 - fBodyGyroscopeMeanZaxis_colAVG

 	Avegare of column mean of Frequency Body Movement in the Zaxis direction ## Hz

 - fBodyGyroscopeStdXaxis_colAVG

 	Avegare of column standard deviation of Frequency Body Movement in the Xaxis direction	## Hz

 - fBodyGyroscopeStdYaxis_colAVG

 	Avegare of column standard deviation of Frequency Body Movement in the Yaxis direction ## Hz

 - fBodyGyroscopeStdZaxis_colAVG

 	Avegare of column standard deviation of Frequency Body Movement in the Zaxis direction	## Hz

 - fBodyAccelerationMagnitudeMean_colAVG

 	Avegare of column mean of Frequency Body Acceleration Magnitude  ##  Hz

 - fBodyAccelerationMagnitudeStd_colAVG

 	Avegare of column standard deviation of Frequency Body Acceleration Magnitude ## Hz

 - fBodyAccelerationJerkMagnitudeMean_colAVG

 	Avegare of column mean of Frequency Body Acceleration Jerk Magnitude ## Hz

 - fBodyAccelerationJerkMagnitudeStd_colAVG

 	Avegare of column standard deviation of Frequency Body Acceleration Jerk Magnitude ## Hz

 - fBodyGyroscopeMagnitudeMean_colAVG

-	Avegare of column mean of Frequency Body Movement Magnitude ## Hz
+	Avegare ofcolumn mean of Frequency Body Movement Magnitude ## Hz

 - fBodyGyroscopeMagnitudeStd_colAVG